10 Top Stocks To Buy for 2023

 It might seem counterintuitive that the world’s most expensive stock could be considered a good value, but consider this: Berkshire Hathaway is a holding company for businesses representing dozens of brands in industries as diverse as insurance, freight rail transportation, utilities, furniture, confections, batteries and recreational vehicles, to name a few, and it’s helmed by one of the world’s most successful value investors.

-Berkshire Hathaway is flush with cash it can use to gobble up growth stocks and buy back more shares, Seeking Alpha noted.
+Diversified earnings and excellent management bode well for patient investors.
+Plus Berkshire Hathaway is flush with cash it can use to gobble up growth stocks and buy back shares, Seeking Alpha noted.

-Berkshire Hathaway shares are up more than 5% since the beginning of the year.
-Of course, most will have to buy a fractional share of the stock, which trades at just under $477,000 as of Nov.
-22, or pick up budget-priced Class B shares of Berkshire Hathaway.
+Berkshire Hathaway shares are up 2.63% since the beginning of the year.
+Of course, most will have to buy a fractional share of the stock, which trades at just over $476,000 as of Jan.
+17, or pick up budget-priced Class B shares of Berkshire Hathaway for about $315.

 The stock market is in constant evolution, and those looking to invest need to pay close attention to its frequent ups and downs.
 When looking to invest in new stocks and diversify your portfolio, do your research and evaluate what’s best for you in the long run.